 .
 Also, with a few notable exceptions, North Shore does not seem to get anywhere close to the traffic that Old Reimers and the Greenbelt do.

 The North Shore has two principal sections, separated by the drainage most hike down to access the crags.
 Most of the crags are north of the drainage, but three are south of it.
 One of those three is primarily a bouldering location.

 Pedernales River Sunset

 Some Texas climbers give "world-class" status to the climbing at Reimers, but I'm not so sure about that.
 Yes, there are some really hard lines, and the rock is beautiful in places, resembling an outdoor cavern and with some of the coolest holds I have ever seen, but it's single-pitch sport here, and if there is any non-traverse route longer than about 40', I haven't seen it yet.
 So I question the "world-class" designation, but the climbing here is fun, and physical, nevertheless.
-In fact, although my sport experience is currently limited to a handful of sites around the country and right now my lead limit is 5.10b, I have to agree with the reputation Reimers has as being stiff for the grade.
 Most of the routes are steep to overhanging.

 Cool Limestone Hold

 A somewhat-odd feature at North Shore that is less prevalent at the main area of Reimers is the "mud ledge"; at most of the walls, there is a ledge 8-10' off the ground (sometimes there is a bolt to protect the moves onto the ledge, sometimes not), followed by an overhang pull that frequently is the crux of the route.

 The Mud Ledge